-Suffering from a permanent slouch?
+Feel like you have a permanent slouch?
 You're not alone.
 Poor posture has become more prevalent since many people find themselves seated in front of a computer all day.
-And it's not doing us any favors.
-More than 80 percent of Americans suffer from back problems at some point in their lives, according to the National Institutes of Health.

 Video of the Day